pjkulkar/Sagemaker-Datawrangler-Example-Tabular-Data/README.md

 Data Wrangler includes built-in transforms, which you can use to transform columns without any code.
 You can also add custom transformations using PySpark, Pandas, and PySpark SQL.
 Some transforms operate in place, while others create a new output column in your dataset.

-### Drop Columns
+## Drop Columns
- drop columns based on the analyses we performed in the previous section.
+ Now we will drop columns based on the analyses we performed in the previous section.

- based on target leakage
+-  based on target leakage
    drop `reservation_status`

+- redundant columns
  drop 7 columns that are redundant - `days_in_waiting_list`, `hotel`, `reserved_room_type`, `arrival_date_month`, `reservation_status_date`, `babies` and `arrival_date_day_of_month`

- based on linear correlation results
+- based on linear correlation results

  `arrival_date_week_number`
  `arrival_date_year` is greater than the recommended threshold of `0.90`

- based on non-linear correlation results we need to drop `reservation_status`
+- based on non-linear correlation results we need to drop `reservation_status`

  ![drop-columns](/img/drop-columns.png)